shupx/swarm_ros_bridge/README.md

 # swarm_ros_bridge

-> :heavy_exclamation_mark: The author strongly recommend you to move to the zenoh ROS bridge, which has automatic ROS topic discovery mechanism and port management.
-ROS1 zenoh bridge: https://github.com/eclipse-zenoh/zenoh-plugin-ros1   ROS2 zenoh bridge: https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds
+> :heavy_exclamation_mark: (Updated on 2026.3.20) The author strongly recommend you to move to the zenoh ROS bridge, which has automatic ROS topic discovery mechanism and better port management.
+ROS1 zenoh bridge: https://github.com/eclipse-zenoh/zenoh-plugin-ros1   ROS2 zenoh bridge: https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds  But the topic remapping and throttling is better in swarm_ros_bridge.

 ## Introduction